Qatar Airways – the tale of a rapid bounce-back.

 Daily sentiment analysis towards Qatar Airways

-In fact, due to both the airline’s rapid response to customer complaints and the buoyancy of its reputation, negative sentiment for the month of June increased only to 13% from its three-month average of 9%.
-Positive sentiment, by contrast, dropped from 44% to 34%, still remaining overwhelmingly positive.
+Due to both the airline’s rapid response to customer complaints and the buoyancy of its reputation, negative sentiment for the month of June remained fairly consistent at 13% up from its three-month average of 9%.
+During the same period, positive sentiment dropped from 44% to 34%.

-For more information on BrandsEye Middle East airlines report read the full analysis here alternatively [download] our e-reputation analysis with Toulouse Business School (/downloads/e-reputation-middle-east-report.pdf)
+For more information on BrandsEye Middle East airlines report read the full analysis here.
+Alternatively, download our e-reputation analysis with Toulouse Business School.
+E-reputation analysis - PDF (770kb)